top of page

 WHAT ARE THE HELMET REQUIREMENTS?

-Please verify that your helmet has the brown or orange Snell sticker inside under the liner because that’s what we look for.
+Please verify that your helmet has the brown or orange Snell sticker inside under the liner.
 It must say 2010, 2015, or 2020.

 Notes:

-We will have one loaner helmet in S, M, L, and XL (one of each) available but the safest course of action, if you don't have your own helmet, is to contact our friends at OG Racing near Dulles, who usually have them available.
+We will have a limited number of loaner helmets in S, M, L, and XL available but the best course of action if you don't have your own helmet is to contact our friends at OG Racing in Sterling near Dulles Airport, who usually have them available.

 ARE CHILDREN ALLOWED TO PARTICIPATE?

 Children are welcome at the event.
 However, all passengers must be aged 18+.
-All drivers must have a current US-state-issued driver's license to participate as drivers, for safety and liability reasons.
+All drivers must have a valid US-state-issued driver's license to participate as drivers, for safety and liability reasons.

 Herb and Alex_edited.png